17 November 2020

 Hi there!
-My name is Charlotte and I’m Co-Founder & CEO of Equalture (an unbiased hiring tool for SMBs) and living in the most beautiful city in the world: Rotterdam.
+My name is Charlotte and I’m Co-Founder & CEO of Equalture (a hiring software that leverages gamification to debias hiring for SMBs) and living in the most beautiful city in the world: Rotterdam.
 Being an entrepreneur for 4 years now and building my second company together with my twin sister, I get a lot of questions from other founders and people thinking about starting their own company.

 Since I believe that every single founder experience can be helpful to other founders, I decided to translate these frequently asked questions into a blog series: Startup Flight.

 In this thirteenth blog: The never ending battle between product beliefs and customer needs and how this can lead to blindness for customer needs.

 My definition of product beliefs

 Do you know that feeling when you get an idea, and you immediately fall in love with it?
 That’s what happened to me in 2017, when my twin sister (Fleur) and I came up with this idea, which we now call Equalture.

 And not just an idea.
 We wanted to prove the world that, by basing every single hiring decision on data instead of gut feeling, poor hiring decisions will never be made again, and unbiased hiring will become the new normal.
 Shaping the world of unbiased hiring – that became our vision.

 Such a strong vision, as well as the drive to challenge/change the status quo, always goes hand in hand with strong beliefs.
 And since we were starting a product company, in our case it became product beliefs.

 For me, a product belief is a certain principle within your product that you want to hold on to in order to secure your vision.